R. Mesthrie, Introducing sociolinguistics, 2nd ed. Edinburgh: Edinburgh University Press, 2009.

 R. Lippi-Green, English with an accent: language, ideology and discrimination in the United States, 2nd ed.
 Abingdon: Routledge, 2012.

-J. Irvine and S. Gal, ‘Language ideology and linguistic differentiation’, in Regimes of language: ideologies, polities, and identities, vol. School of American Research advanced seminar series, Santa Fe, NM: School of American Research Press, 2000, pp. 35–83.
+J. Irvine and S. Gal, ‘Language ideology and linguistic differentiation’, in Regimes of language: ideologies, polities, and identities, Santa Fe, NM: School of American Research Press, 2000, pp. 35–83.

 P. Trudgill, On dialect: social and geographical perspectives.
 Oxford: Basil Blackwell, 1983.